caoimhemorley/sc-rnaseq-wf/docker/sc_tools/scripts/README.md

 ## _PROCESSING_

 - _map my cells_: [`mmc`](./main/mmc)
-    - Leverage Allen Brain Map"s [MapMyCells](https://portal.brain-map.org/atlases-and-data/bkp/mapmycells) on SEA-AD taxonomy
+    - Leverage Allen Brain Map's [MapMyCells](https://portal.brain-map.org/atlases-and-data/bkp/mapmycells) on SEA-AD taxonomy
     - This needs to be done BEFORE feature selection so we can leverage as many genes as possible
         - FUTURE: In the future we can map to just a subset of the taxonomy for efficiency (e.g. `nodes_to_drop`, or constructing a simplified reference)